CodySchaaf/Blog_Archive/source/_posts/2014-05-13-takeaways-from-railsconf-2014.markdown

 ```

-And told us that a simple technique he uses is to just take the comment, and
+He told us that a simple technique he uses is to just take the comment, and
 convert it into the method name that is called by the if statement.
+Here is what
+I did:

 ```ruby My Revision